CSB5/OPERA-MS/README.md

     --out-dir RESULTS 2> log.err
 ```
 This will assemble a low diversity mock community in the folder **RESULTS**.
-Note that in the case of an interruption during an OPERA-MS run, using the same command line will re-start the execution after the last completed checkpoint.
+Note that in the case of interruption during an OPERA-MS run, using the same command-line will re-start the execution after the last completed checkpoint.

 # Usage

 ### Essential arguments

-- **--short-read1** : path to the first read for Illumina paired-end read data
+- **--short-read1** : path to the first read for Illumina paired-end read data (fasta/fastq/fasta.gz/fastq.gz)

-- **--short-read2** : path to the second read for Illumina paired-end read data
+- **--short-read2** : path to the second read for Illumina paired-end read data (fasta/fastq/fasta.gz/fastq.gz)

-- **--long-read** : path to the long-read fastq file obtained from either Oxford Nanopore, PacBio or Illumina Synthetic Long Read sequencing
+- **--long-read** : path to the long-read file obtained from either Oxford Nanopore, PacBio or Illumina Synthetic Long Read sequencing (fasta/fastq)

 - **--out-dir** : directory where OPERA-MS results will be outputted